-Apple [AAPL] has released a new version of the iPhone and iPad SDK (Software Development Kit), iPhone OS 3.2 Beta 3, then a few hours later Apple pulled the SDK, but not before a few developers managed to download it.
+Apple [AAPL] has released a new version of the iPhone and iPad SDK (Software Development Kit), iPhone OS 3.2 Beta 3.
+However, just a few hours later, Apple pulled the SDK, but not before a few developers managed to download it.

 The version of the iPhone OS 3.2 SDK that was downloaded contained a Photos application for testing via the iPad Simulator, and that application can automatically access camera hardware if it is present.